UsabilityEngineering/ux-portfolio-ksdhillon1/README.md

 # Karandeep's UX Portfolio
 Hello!
 My name is Karandeep Dhillon and this is my UX Portfolio.
 I am a computer science major at CSU Chico.
+I am currently a senior, and I am looking forward to graduating in the spring!
+There is a photo of me below.

 ![alt text](/assets/image.png)